lucidBrot/einz/protocols/server_thoughts.md

 TODO:

 * A Runnable that does all this and offers these functions.
 It takes the socket and the KEEPALIVE_TIMEOUT and KEEPALIVE_INITIAL_BONUS as parameters, as well as a callbackfunction for when the `keepaliveInTimer` hits zero
+* A KeepaliveSchedulerWrapper that makes it easy to run the functions on the keepalive thread.
 * A Parser for `networking` messagegroup
 * Registering the Parser in the networking parsermappings json
 * A Message for `keepalive`